Penalty Methods with Stochastic Approximation for Stochastic Nonlinear Programming: A penalty method with stochastic first-order approximation for SNLP

 \begin{rem} Note that the number of $\SFO$-calls $\bar{N}_\rho$ given in \eqref{bound-N-cons} relies on both $D_{\Phi_\rho}$ and $L_\rho$.
 Actually both $D_{\Phi_\rho}$ and $L_\rho$ are in the order of $O(\rho)$.
 To see this, by {\bf AS.1}, we know that for $\rho:=\rho_k$, $k=1,2,\ldots$,

 which implies that $D_{\Phi_\rho}=O(\rho)$. $L_\rho=O(\rho)$ follows directly from \eqref{D-L}. \end{rem}

-Notice that in Algorithm \ref{alg-cons}, for any given $x_k$, $\phi_\rho(x_k)$ plays a very important role in adjusting penalty parameters.
+Notice that in Algorithm \ref{alg-cons}, for any given $x_k$, $\phi_\rho(x_k)$ plays a key role in adjusting penalty parameters.
 In the penalty algorithm with exact gradient information proposed by Cartis \etal in \cite{cgt11}, $\phi_{\rho_{k-1}}(x_k)\le\epsilon$ with $G_k$ replaced by $\nabla f(x_k)$ in \eqref{phi} is required as the subproblem termination criterion.
-However, since a SA algorithm is called to solve subproblems in Algorithm \ref{alg-cons}, a different subproblem termination condition is set to yield \eqref{epsi-g}, namely, $\E[\|\tilde{g}_k^r\|^2]\le\epsilon$.
+However, since an SA algorithm is called to solve subproblems in Algorithm \ref{alg-cons}, a different subproblem termination condition is set to yield \eqref{epsi-g}, namely, $\E[\|\tilde{g}_k^r\|^2]\le\epsilon$.
 The following lemma provides some interesting relationship between $\E[\|\tilde{g}_k^r\|^2]$ and $\E[\phi_{\rho_{k-1}}(x_k)]$.

 \begin{lem} Let {\bf AS.1} and {\bf AS.4} hold.
 For fixed $\rho:=\rho_{k-1}\ge1$ and any given $\epsilon>0$, suppose that the iterate $x_k$ is returned by Algorithm \ref{alg-uncons} at the ($k$-1)-th iteration, with stepsizes $\gamma=\gamma_\rho:=1/L_{\rho}$, the number of $\SFO$-calls $\bar{N}_\rho$ satisfying \eqref{bound-N-cons} and batch sizes $m_\rho$ chosen as \eqref{batch-size-m-cons}.
 Then there exists a positive constant $\bar{C}$ independent of $\rho$ such that